 Eastern Subterranean Termites in Eastern Tennessee

-The eastern subterranean termite is a serious economic timber pest, costing homeowners and building owners as much as $5 billion annually in repairs, treatments, and prevention.
-Termites consume cellulose, the main structural components of plant cells.
-Any wood material in a home is a potential food source, but they may also damage non-wood material in search of food.
+The eastern subterranean termite is a social insect and the most common and widely distributed termite in North America.
+Due to its wide distribution, it is considered the most economically important and damaging species in the U.S. Termites consume cellulose, the main structural component of plant cells.
+Any wood material in a home is a potential food source, but it may also damage non-wood material in search of food.
 Termites rarely show themselves in the open, and infestations can be difficult to detect until the damage becomes severe.

-Eastern Subterranean Termite Extermination and Control
+Eastern Subterranean Termite Habitat

-Need help with eastern subterranean termites?
+Need help with Eastern Subterranean termites?